jgbarr/grrs/README.md

-# grrs
+# grrs - CLI tool - grep clone in rust
-CLI tool - grep clone in rust
+Input pattern + file to search file for a string